prevwong/reka.js/docs/guides/setup.md

 });
 ```

-The `Frame` instance computes a `View` which is essentially the resulting render output of a component's instance.
+The `Frame` instance computes a `View` which is the resulting render output of a component's instance.

 We can retrieve the computed `View` by accessing `root` property of a `Frame`: